Tonomy-Foundation/Tonomy-ID-SDK/README.md

 Make sure you install the Jest extension (recommended automatically when you open VS Code)

-If you also want to do this with the integration tests then run `npm run test:setup`
+If you also want to do this with the integration tests then run `npm run test:setup` first

 Then go to any test e.g. `test/app.test.ts` and you can click ▶️ or right click and press "Debug test".
 You can also look at the Jest Test Explorer in the left-side activity bar.